AO-StreetArt/CrazyIvan/docs/pages/config.rst

 SSL Context Configuration is performed on startup, if enabled.
 If the following properties are set, then SSL Certs for Crazy Ivan can be generated dynamically from Vault:

-ivan.transaction.security.ssl.ca.vault.active - 'true' or 'false'
+transaction.security.ssl.ca.vault.active - 'true' or 'false'
-ivan.transaction.security.ssl.ca.vault.role_name - the name of the role to use to generate the SSL Cert ivan.transaction.security.ssl.ca.vault.common_name - The Common-Name to use on the Certificate
+transaction.security.ssl.ca.vault.role_name - the name of the role to use to generate the SSL Cert transaction.security.ssl.ca.vault.common_name - The Common-Name to use on the Certificate

 Otherwise, SSL Certificate Generation can be configured from a file in the current working directory called 'ssl.properties'.